PLAN FOR THE HEAT

 7. Pre-cooling.
 Although your core temperature will rise during the course of the event, there are various methods that can be used to keep your core temperature lower for longer.
 Ice vests are used by elite athletes but you could make your own version using ice packs in towels or a Camelbak during the warm up.
 Fans, cold towels and cold baths in a bucket are makeshift options.
 One of the methods used in Beijing involving sipping an ice slurpy before the race as we warmed up.
 This is suggested to reduce the body’s core temperature by up to 5%.
 Mixed methods of a few of these options seem to be most effective.
 Trial what can be tolerated and what works for you prior to your event.

 8. Keeping cool during the event.
 Some of the more widely used tricks to stay cool during the event include using facial spray, overhead mist sprays, and cold-water sponges to cover as much skin surface with cooling water.
 Cool packs tied around the neck or in socks can also be helpful.
-Sunglasses and wearing a visor rather than a hat can also help keep the glare down but allow the sweat on your head to evaporate and feel the cooling effects of cool water when you tip it over your head.
+Sunglasses and wearing a visor rather than a hat can also help keep the glare down but allow the sweat on your head to evaporate and feel the cooling effects of cool water when tipped over the head.
 If you have the luxury of putting out your own drinks, keeping them in some form of cooler or stubby holder can also keep them cooler for longer.
 Freezing the drinks that will be out in the sun for over an hour can also be helpful.

 9. Adjust your race to the conditions.
 Planning for the heat in terms of running within your limits in the early stages, will certainly help you to remain strong throughout the later stages of the race.
 Heat is accumulative and can impact your pacing so always be conservative and factor in that your overall time may be slower no matter how fit you are.

 10. Get help.
 To avoid “cooking yourself”, training during your heat adaptation needs to be carefully planned and moderated so the overall load on the body is well managed.
-A plan is best done under the supervision of a coach, sports focused nutrition practitioner and other specialists who have an understanding and access to the research behind heat protocols.
+A plan is best done under the supervision of a coach, sports-focused nutrition practitioner, and other specialists who have an understanding and access to the research behind heat protocols.

 Athletes can undertake a variety of measures to influence their performance but changing weather conditions is beyond even the most talented athlete.
 If you’re competing in an event during hot weather undertaking some of the simple strategies listed above could assist your preparation and performance in the event.